 Cynthia Mejia was born and raised in the Dominican Republic until the age of 6.
 She grew up in Central Florida, attended the University of Florida and graduated with a Bachelor of Arts in Sociology in 1996.
 She worked in Child Protective Services as Social Worker for 10 years (6 years in Florida and 4 years in North Carolina).
 She previously conducted foster parent training.
 Ms. Mejia served as a Spanish interpreter for over 9 years.
 She became a member of the AmeriCorps ACCESS Project and taught ESOL for 2 years and then joined the AmeriCorps ACCESS staff where she currently serves as the Project Training Coordinator.
 Ms. Mejia conducts trainings in cross-cultural competency, professional interpretation, and diversity as well as other fields.

-These four Center for New North Carolinians staff members were trained and certified as Professional Interpreter Instructors in 2012 with specialized areas related to diverse cultural traditions.
+These three Center for New North Carolinians staff members were trained and certified as Professional Interpreter Instructors in 2012 with specialized areas related to diverse cultural traditions.